A Peek Behind the Curtain: the Texas Attorney Grievance Process in a Nutshell

 Once a grievance is filed, the Chief Disciplinary Counsel (“CDC”) has 30 days to “classify” the grievance, meaning it must determine whether the grievance, on its face, alleges professional misconduct or a disability.
 If the grievance alleges professional misconduct or a disability, it will be upgraded to complaint status.
 If it does not, or if the person filing the grievance does not have standing, the grievance will be dismissed as an Inquiry.

-Grievances alleging minor misconduct may also be referred, at CDC’s discretion, to the Client Attorney Assistance Program, which will attempt to resolve the issue between client and attorney outside of the grievance process.
+Grievances alleging minor misconduct may also be referred, at CDC’s discretion, to the Client Attorney Assistance Program, which will attempt to resolve the issue between the client and attorney outside of the grievance process.

 If CDC dismisses the grievance as an Inquiry, the Complainant has the right to appeal the classification decision to the Board of Disciplinary Appeals (“BODA”).
 If BODA affirms the dismissal, the Complainant may amend the grievance one time by providing new or additional information.
 If the amended grievance is dismissed, the Complainant may again appeal that determination to BODA.